10 Awesome Icebreakers for High School Spanish Classrooms

 This is another version of the cognate game.
-Use my PPT bracket outline to project onto the board, and list cognates on either side.
+Use my PPT bracket outline to project onto the board, and list cognates on each side (extreme right and extreme left).
 Do a tournament to see which cognate beats all the other ones.
 Start on the outside, and have students vote for the top or bottom choice by going to the left or right side of the room.
 This game is fun because you can introduce cognates and get to know one another as well.

 If desired, use the TL and make it comprehensible with pictures, so that you can have more useful terms for finding out student preferences (hobbies and pastimes, for example).
 If you are calling out the terms in the TL and pointing to them, you can stay in the TL the entire time, and they will understand you.
 This is either great review for returning classes, or a good way to show new students they can understand the new language, even on the first day.

 If you have more advanced classes, you might choose a category like “things done over the summer.”
 Let students share what they did, and vote on favorite activities.
 For a more ironic group of students, you could have them compete for most boring summer activities, the worst part of summer vacation (and trick them into remembering what’s good about the school year).